How to Teach Listening in the ESL Classroom: 15 Valuable Activities That Create Solid Skills

 Once they have listened without seeing subtitles or script the first time, and you have discussed some issues, then you can listen and watch again with the assistance of subtitles or text.

-3. Use videos because students can also watch.
+3. Use videos because students can watch and listen.

 We want to prepare our students to take part in conversations.
-We want them to be able to listen, understand and respond.
 A large part of that listening involves reading a speaker’s facial expressions and body language, which can vary from culture to culture.
 So, most of the time, your students need to practice their “listening” skills by watching videos, or watching you talk or tell stories.

 Just as you would for a reading text, you need to prepare your students to deal with something new to concentrate on and listen to, whether they are watching a video, listening to someone read or tell a story, listening to a song or just listening to a live talk.